vin-nag/GANs-n-reels/README.md

  ### Reproduce Results:
  * To reproduce the results shown in the report, please run the notebook file `Ensemble.ipynb` which is found in the `Documentation/` directory.

- ## Report
+ ## More Info
+- More information is found [here](http://www.cs.mun.ca/~kol/GANs-n-reels/).
-The abstract report for this project is found [here](https://github.com/vin-nag/GANs-n-reels/blob/master/Documentation/GANs%20and%20Reels_%20Abstract%20for%20CUCSC%202018.pdf).
+- The abstract report for this project is found [here](https://github.com/vin-nag/GANs-n-reels/blob/master/Documentation/GANs%20and%20Reels_%20Abstract%20for%20CUCSC%202018.pdf).